amazingpaddy/ai-chat-exporter/README.md

-# Gemini Chat Exporter
+# AI Chat Exporter

-Gemini Chat Exporter is a Chrome Extension that allows you to export your entire Gemini chat conversation to a well-formatted Markdown file with a single click.
+AI Chat Exporter is a Chrome Extension that allows you to export your entire Gemini or ChatGPT chat conversation (all messages in a single chat) to a well-formatted Markdown file with a single click.

 ## Features

-- Export your full Gemini chat history to Markdown, preserving formatting (code, tables, LaTeX, etc.)
-- Dedicated "Export Chat" button appears automatically on every Gemini chat page
-- Robust export logic: loads all chat history, copies perfectly formatted responses, and removes Gemini citation markers
-- No build step required
-- Open source under the Apache License 2.0

 ## Installation